DoctorLogicProduct/dltest/_pages/products/content-multiplier/content-multiplier.md

   component_css: feature
   class: content-multiplier__feature--2
   headline: "Enhanced Provider Bio"
   text: "Patients are interested in knowing more about who will be treating them.
-Engage your patients with a bio on why you are the clear choice.
 You and your staff members will receive individual bio pages with specific, integrated, relevant content that will convey expertise, experience and most of all, trust."
   btn:
   img: "/img/products/content-multiplier/provider-bio.jpg"
   alt: "Enhanced Provider Bios"